 - 1. Be sure to mount the outboard motor while the boat is on land.
 If the boat is on the water, move it to an area on land. - 2.
-To prevent steering movement, turn the adjuster lever to "A"(If equipped with the adjuster lever).
-To hold the steering bracket easily, raise the tiller handle to the vertical position (If equipped with the tiller handle).
+To prevent steering movement, turn the adjuster lever to "A".

-3. Hold the handgrip and steering bracket as shown in the illustration and lift up the outboard motor using two people.
+3. Hold the handgrips and steering brackets as shown in the illustration and lift up the outboard motor using two people.

-2. Handgrip
+- 1. Steering bracket - 2.
+Handgrip

-4. Mount the outboard motor or the center line (keel line) of the boat, and ensure that the boat itself is well balanced.
+4. Mount the outboard motor on the center line (keel line) of the boat, and ensure that the boat itself is well balanced.
 Otherwise the boat will be hard to steer.
-For boats without a keel or which are asymmetrical.
-Consult your dealer.
+For boats without a keel or which are asymmetrical, consult your dealer.